tungduonghgg123/swapToken/README.md

-# swapToken
+# swapToken - MVP version
-this repository resides in testing for a course which is provided by Funix
+I created this repository for testing purpose for a course which is provided by Funix.

 # The way I defined the exchange rates in Reserve contract maybe not usual:
 Exchange rate consists of buy rate and sell rate.
 Let's say we want to trade from token A -> token B.